Age of majority: Explanation

+A person reaches the age of majority at midnight at the beginning of the day of that person's relevant birthday; under English common law this was not always the case.

 Civil law

 In many countries minors can be emancipated: depending on jurisdiction, this may happen through acts such as marriage, attaining economic self-sufficiency, obtaining an educational degree or diploma, or participating in a form of military service.
 In the United States, all states have some form of emancipation of minors.

-The following list the age of majority in countries (or administrative divisions) in the order of lowest to highest:
+The age of majority in countries (or administrative divisions) in the order of lowest to highest: